Limiting absorption principle and radiation conditions for Schr\"odinger operators with long-range potentials: Introduction

+As remarked by Yafaev, their commutator method apparently only allows two-sided uniform estimates on $\delta_\eps$ (as opposed to individual resolvents).
+We remedy this situation in \thref{unif_bound,W_resolvent} stated below, while also extending the results to include the full LAP with radiation conditions.
+Finally, our version of Rellich's theorem (\thref{Rellich}) is a sharpening of the corresponding result on positive eigenvalues from \cite{Yafaev_analytic}.

-All of our main results follows entirely from elementary commutator estimates, largely based on the general scheme developed in \cite{ItoSkibsted20} by Ito and Skibsted.
+All of our main results follow from elementary commutator estimates requiring little more than integration by parts, largely based on the general scheme developed in \cite{ItoSkibsted20} by Ito and Skibsted.
 They study the limiting absorption principle and radiation conditions under 'classical' $O(r^{-1-\eps})$ long- and short-range conditions, although in a highly geometric setting.
 We trim away all unnecessary geometry in our flat Euclidean setting, which allows a simplified exposition.
 Secondly, we tweak the 'commutators with weight inside' in a subtle yet very powerful way to avoid higher order derivatives and archive stronger commutator lower bounds.
-Finally, the radiation condition estimates in \cite{ItoSkibsted20} (and elsewhere in the literature) heavily exploits the 'wiggle room' in the $O(r^{-1-\eps})$ condition, that is, multiplicative factors of $r^{\eps'}$ for $\eps'<\eps$ can be handled without difficulty.
+Finally, the radiation condition estimates in \cite{ItoSkibsted20} (and elsewhere in the literature) heavily exploit the 'wiggle room' in the $O(r^{-1-2\eps})$ condition, that is, multiplicative factors of $r^{\eps'}$ for $\eps'<\eps$ can be handled without difficulty.
 We shall rediscover this wiggle room in \thref{cond2}.

-Before moving on we remark that an $L^1$ type short-range condition also appears in \cite[Chapter 14]{Hormander2}.
-Hörmander assumes that $V=V^{sr}$ maps the open unit ball of

-into a relatively compact subset of $\B$, where $\B$ is the Besov (or Agmon-Hörmander) space and $\B^*$ its dual.
-Assuming $V$ is relatively compact this is essentially equivalent to

-cf.\ \cite[Theorem 14.4.2]{Hormander2}, which in particular holds if $V$ is dominated by a radial \emph{decreasing} $L^1$ function.
-A similar short-range condition is also used in \cite{Martin18}.
-The compactness of $V:\B^*_{H_0}\to \B$ allows Hörmander to derive spectral properties of $H$ from $H_0$ using perturbative arguments.
-In the follow up \cite[Chapter 14]{Hormander4} on long-range scattering, only potentials with $O(r^{-1-\eps})$ decay are considered.
-We remark that in the setting of the present paper, $W_0$ might not even map $\B^*_{H_0}$ into $\B$, let alone compactly.
-It is of course also well known that perturbative arguments fail for long-range potentials.
+Before moving on we highlight some other instances of $L^1$-type decay conditions in the literature.
+Firstly, Agmon \cite{Agmon70}, extending the results of Kato \cite{Kato59} to the long-range case, established a version of Rellich's theorem under $L^1(dr)\cap o(r^{-1})$ decay.
+Agmon's result, considering $C^2$ solutions and requiring additional regularity on the potential $V$, is only slightly weaker than that of \thref{Rellich} below.
+Secondly, in \cite{Hormander2} on short-range scattering, Hörmander considers potentials $V = V^{sr}$ which map the unit open ball of